Code Completion#

 Supported Notations#

-The majority of the following notations are supported:
+The following notations are supported:

 - PHPDoc type annotations.

-- PHPDoc generic type annotations.
+- PHPDoc generic type annotations, including nested and conditional declarations.

 - Majority of PhpStan annotations in PHPDoc, templates, type aliases, generics, conditional return, type substitutions, and more.